How Long Does It Take To Buy A Car

 - You have a vehicle to trade in or sell

-- Buyers still not adequately prepared for every aspect of the car buying process
+- Buyers are still not adequately prepared for every aspect of the car-buying process.

 - Secure your own outside financing

 - Line up which additional add-on products (Warranties, Insurance, etc.) you are interested in before heading to the dealership.

 - Shop several local dealerships for their best offers and pre-negotiate your deal.

 How to Make Buying a Car at the Dealership Faster